digital-asset/docs.daml.com/docs/3.1/docs/canton/usermanual/identity_management.rst

 Participant Onboarding
 ~~~~~~~~~~~~~~~~~~~~~~
-Key to supporting topological flexibility is that participants can easily be added to new syncrhonizers.
+Key to supporting topological flexibility is that participants can easily be added to new synchronizers.
 Therefore, the
 on-boarding of new participants to sync domains needs to be secure but convenient.
 Looking at the console command, we note
 that in most examples, we are using the ``connect`` command to connect a participant to a sync domain.
 The connect command
 just wraps a set of admin-api commands: